Keep yourself updated! Sign up for our newsletter. iMPACT direct Newsletter

 Budget

-• Training expenses which include stationeries, training equipment for disabled participants including but not limited to; Braille papers, special writing materials and production of large print materials and paraphernalia for TOT’s.
+• Training expenses which include stationeries, training equipment for disabled participants including but not limited to; Braille papers, special writing materials and production of large print materials and paraphernalia for Training of Trainers.

-• 5% to iMPACT direct for facilitating direct donations to local solutions (which helps to cover costs of the website, promotion and proposal writing, costs if financial services and the support to NGOs)
+• 5% to iMPACT direct for facilitating direct donations to local solutions (covering our costs for the website, financial costs of direct donations, and basic costs to support NGOs in promotion and fundraising).

 Own Contribution

-Vision of the Blind’s competet staff will be engaged in monitoring and evaluation of the project to leverage on their expertise.
-We will also strive to cater for training venues and also task volunteers and interns to assist in performing any tasks that will witness funds deficit or depletion.
+Vision of the Blind’ will also cater for training venues and also task volunteers and interns to assist in performing any tasks that will witness funds deficit or depletion.

 Testimonials